More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `orderBy`: Identification of the owner name associated to the project with status in execution
    -  Attribute type: **Relationship**.
    -  Required
--  `status`: Indicates the actual workers station * drawing - Initial state of a project, in which CAD drawings are being developed... * production - While in the production phase on the factory floor... * testing - While in the assembly and testing phase... * transport - While in the transportation phase, which begins after the completion of assembly... * finished - When installed at the site..
+-  `projectStatus`: Indicates the actual project status * drawing - Initial state of a project, in which CAD drawings are being developed... * production - While in the production phase on the factory floor... * testing - While in the assembly and testing phase... * transport - While in the transportation phase, which begins after the completion of assembly... * finished - When installed at the site..
 One of : `drawing`, `production`, `testing`, `transport`, `finished`.
    -  Attribute type: **Property**.
    -  Optional